MaddnS/MergMyPDF/README.md

 If You want to create an executable, you need to install pyinstaller as well.
-The you can enter "pyinstaller --onefile main.py" in your command line to build your executable.
+The you can enter "pyinstaller --onefile main.pyw" in your command line to build your executable.

+Otherwise you can simple open the main.pyw file with your command prompt or simply double click it.